oxcodingcourse/oxcodingcourse.github.com/session3_notes.md

 ## For next time
 1. Publish you landing pages as a github page: Everyone needs to add the lines

         push = +refs/heads/master:refs/heads/gh-pages
         push = +refs/heads/master:refs/heads/master

     to the `.git/config` file in the `landing_page` folder
 2. Work on your page
   - Flesh out the text to describe the course
   - Try changing the picture
   - Have a look at the twitter bootstrap page
-  - *Every member of your team should do one push to the repository by next week*
+  - **Every member of your team should try to do at least one push to the repository by next week**
 </div>